Florida Geriatrics Society - Advancing Geriatric Care in Florida Since 1989

 Special Section: Coronavirus (COVID-19)

 The FGS is monitoring the CDC, the Florida Dept of Health, along with other state and federal agencies for updates , recommendations and advisories.
 For the most up-to-date information visit the Florida Department of Health or the Center for Disease Control and Prevention (CDC).

-It’s IMPORTANT to call ahead before visiting your CHD or health care provider.
-Offices must take proper steps to avoid further spread of COVID-19 when a concerned patient arrives for a medical appointment.
+If you have need to schedule a visit with your healthcare provider it is IMPORTANT to call ahead before visiting to learn what their office protocols are for your visit.
+Offices are taking many additional steps and procautions to help mitigate further spread of COVID-19 when a patient arrives for a medical appointment.

 Read more about who is at greater risk and how to protect those that are: